simplworld/simpl.world.website/_docs/tutorials/multi-player/frontend-player.md

 ![](/assets/img/tutorials/multi-player/Simpl_Players_Home.png){: width="100%" }

-If a zero divisor is submitted, the returned status message is logged to the Javascript console.
+If a zero divisor is submitted, the returned status message is logged to the JavaScript console.
 It would be more user-friendly to notify the player through the UI.
 You will enable this by implementing the `StatusNotificationContainer`container component that has been commented out of `js/modules/PlayerHome.js`.

 Start by creating `js/reducers/StatusReducer.js` to handle the `setStatus` and `clearStatus` actions: